Find Affordable College Courses

 Boston, MA

 University of Minnesota - Twin Cities came in at #7 in this year’s edition of the Best Physiology & Pathology Sciences Bachelor’s Degree Schools ranking.
-UMN Twin Cities is a very large public school located in the large city of Minneapolis.
+UMN Twin Cities is a very large public school located in the city of Minneapolis.

 Physiology majors at UMN Twin Cities take out an average of $21,703 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $321.

 University of Washington - Seattle Campus did quite well in this year’s ranking of the best places for physiology and pathology sciences students to get a bachelor’s degree.
 It came in at #8 on the list.
-UW Seattle is a fairly large public school located in the city of Seattle.
+UW Seattle is a very large public school located in the large city of Seattle.

 On average, physiology graduates from UW Seattle take out $16,006 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $329.